White Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-George Springer and the Toronto Blue Jays will take on Luis Robert and the Chicago White Sox at Guaranteed Rate Field on Tuesday.
+The Toronto Blue Jays and Vladimir Guerrero Jr. ready for the second of a three-game series against Andrew Vaughn and the Chicago White Sox on Wednesday at Guaranteed Rate Field.

-Oddsmakers list the Blue Jays as -125 favorites on the moneyline, while giving the underdog White Sox +105 moneyline odds to win.
-The game's over/under is listed at 9 runs.
+The Blue Jays are listed as -125 moneyline favorites in this matchup against the White Sox (+105).
+A 9-run total has been listed in the matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.